 1. Sandwich Toast Pizzas

 Kids love to eat pizza.
 But instead of spending money ordering pizza deliveries, there is a fun alternative that kids will surely love and enjoy.
-All you need are household ingredients: a sandwich loaf, tomato sauce, cheddar cheese (sliced or grated), pepperoni (minced chicken, tuna and ground pork and beef can serve as alternatives), minced garlic and onions, tomato slices (thin, round) and bell pepper slices (thin strips) and basil leaves (tiny strips).
+All you need are the right pizza tools and these household ingredients: a sandwich loaf, tomato sauce, cheddar cheese (sliced or grated), pepperoni (minced chicken, tuna and ground pork and beef can serve as alternatives), minced garlic and onions, tomato slices (thin, round) and bell pepper slices (thin strips) and basil leaves (tiny strips).

 Start by spreading tomato sauce on individual sandwich slices.
 Next, you can have the option of letting your kids sprinkle grated cheese or place sliced cheese over the sandwich.
 After that, let creativity loose and have them mix other ingredients – the meat, veggies, and herbs – be sure to guide them so there won’t be too much of a mess and the ingredients are distributed evenly.
 Once ready, they can be placed in an oven and bake for 3 to 5 minutes.
 Afterward, presto!
 The miniature pizzas are ready.

 These cookies are the timeless favorites of kids for many generations.
 Stacey of Creating My Happiness recommends making your own variation to this classic recipe.
 Thus, give your kids the privilege of making this all-time favorite snack by having them join you in the baking process and have them share their cooking ideas.
 These are the ingredients you need: ½ cup butter, ½ cup sugar, 2 teaspoons vanilla extract, 1 egg, 11/2 cup all-purpose flour, ½ teaspoon baking soda, ½ teaspoon salt, and 1 cup chocolate chips.